The beginner’s guide to Google Marketing PlatformNine van Strydonck

 That’s where Google Marketing Platform comes in.
 It’s a suite of advertising and analytics solutions with cross-channel audience data integration and reporting features to form a holistic understanding of user behaviour.

-As a Google Marketing Platform Sales Partner, we think what makes Google Marketing Platform so powerful is the audience and conversion data collected by pixels, called Floodlights, that can be shared between platforms.
+What makes Google Marketing Platform so powerful is the audience and conversion data collected by pixels, called Floodlights (more on these later), that can be shared between platforms.
 Because you can use the same tags to track all activity across channels, your measurement is much more accurate.

-Here’s how the major solutions fit in the ecosystem:
+Here’s how the major solutions fit into the ecosystem.

 Search Ads 360

 Search Ads 360, formerly known as DoubleClick Search, is a search management platform built for campaign management and reporting for Google Ads, Bing Ads, Yahoo!
 Japan, Yahoo!
-Gemini, and Baidu in one interface.
+Gemini, and Baidu — all in one interface.
 It lets you make large-scale changes across multiple platforms, and thanks to Search Ads 360’s sophisticated bidding strategies and customisable reporting metrics, you can seamlessly make these changes to various campaigns, ad groups, keywords, and ads across accounts.

-This enhanced bidding complexity allows for cross-account bid strategies focusing on conversions with specific characteristics using historic data and millions of signals.
-Auction-time bidding, for example, is a more recent addition that uses contextual signals to bid in real time based on likelihood of conversion and is therefore better for optimising to business goals.
+This enhanced bidding feature allows for the use of cross-account bid strategies, that focus on conversions with specific characteristics, using historic data and millions of signals.
+Auction-time bidding, for example, is a more recent addition that uses contextual signals to bid in real-time, based on the likelihood of conversion, making it an ideal tool for optimising to business goals.

 Display & Video 360

-If you’re interested in conversion rate optimisation (CRO), Optimize 360 lets you test variations of your sites and apps to personalise user experience.
-You can simultaneously run a variety of tests, including A/B, multivariate and redirect tests.
+If you’re interested in conversion rate optimisation (CRO), Optimize 360 lets you test variations of your sites and apps to personalise the user experience.
+You can simultaneously run a variety of tests, including A/B, multivariate, and redirect tests.
 Optimize 360 is easy to use with other tools, as it has native integration with Analytics 360, enabling you to quickly understand where to improve your site, and putting those changes to the test.